CSEI-EU/Nord_H2ub/README.md

 Please follow the instructions to install SpineOpt (https://github.com/spine-tools/SpineOpt.jl) and SpineToolbox (https://github.com/Spine-tools/Spine-Toolbox).

-The current version of the energy hub model uses SpineOpt v0.8.3 and SpineToolbox v.0.8.2 in combination with Pytohn 3.9.
+The current version of the energy hub model uses SpineOpt v0.8.3 and SpineToolbox v.0.8.2 in combination with Python 3.9.

 For the data prepratation, we recommend a virtual environment (e.g. using Anaconda).
 There you have to install the follwoing packages: